sdvdxl/influxdb.com/content/docs/v0.9/query_language/functions.md

 ## Top

-TOP() is not yet functional in InfluxDB 0.9.
-See GitHub Issue [#1821](https://github.com/influxdb/influxdb/issues/1821) for more information.
+TOP() will be available as of InfluxDB 0.9.4.
+See GitHub Issue [#1821](https://github.com/influxdb/influxdb/issues/1821) for more information on how TOP is implemented.

 # Transformations